LOCO Codes: Lexicographically-Ordered Constrained Codes: Balanced LOCO Codes

 Under the balancing approach of having two codewords to encode each message, the maximum number of codewords corresponding to distinct messages drops to at most half the cardinality of the unbalanced code.
 Thus, a balanced code achieves the minimum rate loss if the code has a rate loss of only ${1}/{(\textup{code length})}$ with respect to its unbalanced code; since this means the balanced code contains all the codewords of the unbalanced code.
 In other words, for each codeword in the unbalanced code, there exists another codeword to be paired with, such that the two codewords have their disparities with the same magnitude but opposite signs.
 Consequently, no codewords are skipped from the unbalanced code in order to achieve balancing.
 We refer to this rate loss as the \textbf{one-bit minimum penalty} because it can be viewed as a reduction of one bit from the message length.
 From the above discussion and (\ref{eqn_ratediff}), our CB-LOCO codes achieve the minimum rate loss, i.e., they achieve the one-bit minimum penalty.

 Observe that \textbf{asymptotically, i.e., as $m \rightarrow \infty$, the rate loss resulting from balancing LOCO codes tends to zero} from (\ref{eqn_ratediff}).
 Thus, CB-LOCO codes asymptotically achieve the same rates as C-LOCO codes.
+Moreover, the penalty of (rate loss due to) balancing LOCO codes has the highest possible vanishing rate with $m$.
 As shown in Table~\ref{table_7}, the rate of the moderate-length CB-LOCO code $\mathcal{C}_{116,1}^{\textup{cb}}$ (resp., $\mathcal{C}_{120,2}^{\textup{cb}}$) is within only $1.5\%$ (resp., $2\%$) from the capacity of an unbalanced $\mathcal{T}_x$-constrained code having $x=1$ (resp., $x=2$).
 As far as we know, balancing other constrained codes in the literature always incurs a notable rate loss, even asymptotically, with respect to the unbalanced codes \cite{knuth_bal, braun_lex, qin_flash}, which is not the case for LOCO codes.
 For example, the balancing penalty in \cite{knuth_bal} is an added redundancy of more than $\log_2 m$ (see also \cite{knuth_mod}), which is a costly penalty.
-Moreover, in order to reduce the rate loss due to balancing, the authors in \cite{braun_lex} are adopting large code lengths, which is not needed for LOCO codes.
-In the finite-length regime, we achieve a higher rate at the same code length or the same rate at a smaller code length in comparison~with \cite{braun_lex}.
+Moreover, in order to reduce the rate loss due to balancing, the authors of \cite{braun_lex} are adopting large code lengths, which is not needed for LOCO codes.
+In the finite-length regime, we achieve a higher rate at the same code length or the same rate at a smaller code length in comparison with \cite{braun_lex}.

 \begin{example} Consider again the B-LOCO code $\mathcal{C}_{6,1}^{\textup{b}}$ in Table~\ref{table_6}.
 From (\ref{eqn_kbeff}), the CB-LOCO code $\mathcal{C}_{6,1}^{\textup{cb}}$ derived from $\mathcal{C}_{6,1}^{\textup{b}}$ has: